-Here’s what to listen for, the signals from our loved ones and colleagues and companions that indicate we aren’t listening as effectively as we could be.
+Here’s what to listen for…the signals from our loved ones, colleagues, and companions that indicate we aren’t listening as effectively as we could be:

 - How often do you catch yourself in a conversation preparing your next comment instead of focusing on what is being said to you?